Alexander Khokhlachev

 Talent Analysis

-Slick puck carrier, creative passer and courageous goal scorer.
-Khokhlachev has a knack for surveying the ice, disguising his intensions and then distributing the puck to the best option.
-Without the puck, he’s willing to get to the dirty areas and has an explosive release, making him a dangerous finisher as well.
-Defensive work is spotty, as a winger he’s prone to losing his man, as a center he struggles to read the coverage.
-Skating is also a mixed bag, some things he does very well; he has good acceleration, crosses over well, good top-speed, he can stop on a dime, and he’s able to shake defenders by opening up his hips, putting his skates at “3” and “9” o’clock a la Jeff Skinner, but he also lacks elite top-speed, struggles with changes in direction and with skating backwards in general.
+Khokhlachev is a slick puck carrier, creative passer and courageous goal scorer.
+He has a knack for surveying the ice, disguising his intensions and then distributing the puck to the best option.
+Without the puck, he is willing to get to the dirty areas and has an explosive release, making him a dangerous finisher.
+As with many young scorers his defensive work is spotty at times — as a winger he’s prone to losing his man and as a center he struggles to read the coverage.
+Khokhlachev's skating is a mixed bag.
+He has good acceleration, crosses over well, good top-speed, he can stop on a dime, and he’s able to shake defenders by opening up his hips.
+But he lacks elite top-speed, struggles with changes in direction and with skating backwards in general.

 Future